fmartinou/tydom2mqtt/README.md

 Not based on a poll mechanism but on push from websocket, i.e. it constantly pings the tydom hub to keep alive the connection and receive updates instantly.

+Home assistant users : Use MQTT auto discovery, no further config necessary !
+(Hassio docker install + MQTT addon on top of Ubuntu server is my personal setup.)
+For other home automation systems you just add devices like any MQTT devices.

 Based on https://github.com/cth35/tydom_python

-Recommanded setup : any Linux server with systemd management and python3.8.
+Recommanded setup : any Linux OS with systemd management and python3.7
-Home assistant's MQTT auto discovery enabled.
-For other systemd you just add devices like any MQTT devices.

 Needed packages : "pip3 install websockets requests gmqtt"